lmapii/run-clang-format/readme.md

 ## Post-filtering

-With the previous configuration file we matched all files and folders except for hidden files.
-Sometimes, however, it is useful to apply a filter *after* matching all paths, e.g., to exclude specific filenames that occurr multiple times, or to simplify the patterns in the field `paths`.
+With the previous configuration file, we matched all files and folders except for hidden files.
+Sometimes, however, it is useful to apply a filter *after* matching all paths, e.g., to exclude specific filenames that occur multiple times, or to simplify the patterns in the field `paths`.
 This can be achieved with **`filterPost`**:

 ```json
 {